saviornt/NexusLite/README.md

 ## Logging

 - Database-scoped logs are written automatically to a folder named after the DB stem, e.g., for mydb.db logs go to `mydb_logs/mydb.log`.
-  You don’t need to call a global logger init; it’s handled during `Database::open`.
+  You don’t need to call a global logger init; it’s handled during `Database::open`/`new`.

 ## WASP storage engine (default)